erikdubois/Ultimate-Linux-Mint-17.3/README.md

-#1 Kernel, Nvidia and Cinnamon
+#1 Kernel, cinnamon and nvidia

 As described at http://erikdubois.be/ I try to get the latest of everything.
 This attitude tends to break things.
 You have been warned.
 But the best way to learn about linux.